-AEMO obtains the availability status of each generating unit for each trading interval from market data.
-The availability of a generating unit is a factor that is considered in the adjustment of the supply-demand balance for those trading periods when it is necessary to increase the level of generation.
+AEMO obtains the availability status of each generating unit for each sampletrading interval from market data.
+The availability of a generating unit is a factor that is considered in the adjustment of the supply-demand balance for those trading-periods when it is necessary to increase the level of generation.
 This is discussed in section 5.5.2.

-5.5.1 Excess generation
+5.5.1.
+Excess generation

-There will be an excess of generation for each trading interval where the forecast connection point loads have grown by less than the initial forecast of the output of the new generating units.
-For these trading intervals.
-AEMO reduces the net generation by scaling the output of all the generating units in proportion to their historical Reference Year output.
+There will be an excess of generation for each sampletrading interval where the forecast connection point loads have grown by less than the initial forecast of the output of the new generating units.
+For these sampletrading intervals, AEMO reduces the net generation by scaling the output of all the non-energy limited generating units in proportion to their Reference Year output.

-For new generating units, AEMO scales the initial estimate of the output in the same manner as the historical Reference Year output of the existing generating units.
-For energy limited generating units, including pumpsPump Storage Schemes, AEMO does not adjust the output.
+For new non-energy limited generating units, AEMO scales the initial estimate of the output in the same manner as the Reference Year output of the existing generating units.